Osteopathic Medicine in Downers Grove

 Mini Medical School welcomes students from the community of all ages (adult, college, and high school) who are interested in learning about interesting and important healthcare topics.

-Speaker: Dr. David J. Green is an Assistant Professor of Anatomy in the Chicago College of Osteopathic Medicine and College of Dental Medicine-Illinois; he has been with Midwestern University since August 2011.
-Dr. Green obtained his Ph.D. in Hominid Paleobiology from The George Washington University and B.A. in Biological Anthropology and Anatomy from Duke University."
+Speaker: Dr. Erin R. Leslie is an Assistant Professor of Anatomy in the Chicago College of Osteopathic Medicine and College of Dental Medicine-Illinois; she has been with Midwestern University since March 2012.
+Dr. Leslie obtained her Ph.D. in Evolutionary Morphology from Northwestern University and B.S. in Ecology, Ethology, and Evolution from the University of Illinois at Urbana-Champaign.

 All classes are held on the campus of Midwestern University at 555 31st Street in Downers Grove, IL.
 Free parking is also available.
 Visit Mapquest for directions